yasinavo/TestBitcoinTicker/README.md

-## Bitcoin Ticker
+## Bitcoin Ticker - Laravel

-BitTicker is a Bitcoin price ticker built to work with different Bitcoin markets.
+This is a Bitcoin price ticker built to work with different Bitcoin markets.
 Included exchanges:
     <li>BitStamp</li>
     <li>BTC-e</li>